 In assessing the recoverable amount of property, plant, and equipment, certain assumptions and estimates, specific to individual cash-generating units, were considered that may be subject to changes in the future.
+Core cash-generating units represent gas storage assets and assets designated for hydrocarbon production and exploration.
+The recoverable amount of the gas storage assets depends on the future demand for gas storage services.
 The recoverable amount of property, plant, and equipment for the cash-generating unit "exploration and production" depends on the estimates of producible hydrocarbon reserves, production costs and hydrocarbon prices on the global markets.
-The recoverable amount of the gas storage assets depends on the future demand for gas storage services.
 Further information on the impairment of property, plant, and equipment is disclosed in Note 4.